maueroats/teaching--2020-2021/content/intermediate-cs/ch07/exercises-6.md

   varied, direction.

   Once you have the basic method working, make sure that the output direction is between 0 and 359 degrees.
+When the current heading is near 0 or 360 it can be a little tricky.